 Translated from the Spanish, uña de gato means “claws of the cat,” which is where the plant gets its more common trade name—Cat’s Claw.
 The name comes because the vine bears sharp, curved thorns.
 Cat’s claw has been used traditionally in Peruvian medicine for cancer, arthritis, gastrointestinal problems, diabetes, menstrual irregularities, rheumatism, lyme disease, acne, depression, wounds, fistulas and hemorrhoids.
 It has also been used in large doses as a contraceptive.

 Research has shown the plant contains immune stimulating alkaloids, which also enhance the parasympathetic nervous system.
-The alkaloids also inhibit striated muscle contraction, reduce blood pressure, stimulate the uterus and have a diuretic action.
-One of the alkaloids in cat’s claw, hirsutine, helps lower blood pressure and has an anesthetic property on the bladder.
+The alkaloids also inhibit striated muscle contraction, reduce blood pressure, stimulate the uterus, and have a diuretic action.
+One of the alkaloids in cat’s claw, hirsutine, helps lower blood pressure and has an anesthetic action on the bladder.

 Italian researchers found the steroidal fraction to be anti-inflammatory.
 German and Austrian researchers found quinovic acid, glycosides and triterpenes that have anti-viral and anti-inflammatory action.
 The plant also has some effect on the mood-elevating neurotransmitters, dopamine and serotonin.

-Through clinical work, and applied kineseology, Dr. Davis found that one of the major actions of cat’s claw was to restore the integrity of intestinal membranes, balance intestinal flora and repair leaky gut.
+Through clinical work and applied kineseology, Dr. Davis found that one of the major actions of cat’s claw was to restore the integrity of intestinal membranes, balance intestinal flora, and repair leaky gut.
 He believes this effect is part of the reason why cat’s claw is useful for cancer.
 In other words, a toxic bowel will create a compromised immune system which will lead to cancer.
-Therefore, cat’s claw is working on the abnormal biological terrain that creates cancer.
-It’s anti-depressive effects also appear to be linked to its positive effects on the bowel, another example of how altering biological terrain has wide-reaching effects.
+Therefore, cat’s claw works on the abnormal biological terrain that creates cancer.
+Its anti-depressive effects also appear to be linked to its positive effects on the bowel, another example of how altering biological terrain has wide-reaching effects.

-Some of the conditions Dr. Davis says cat’s claw may benefit include: skin disorders, allergies, rheumatism, chronic inflammation, viral diseases (especially herpes zoster) and cancer.
+According to Dr. Davis, cat's claw may be beneficial for conditions such as skin disorders, allergies, rheumatism, chronic inflammation, viral diseases (especially herpes zoster) and cancer.
 He indicates that certain types of chemotherapy and radiation therapy in cancer are more effective when cat’s claw is used at the same time.
 Considering the damage some of these therapies do to the intestinal membranes, it seems reasonable to assume that cat’s claw would reduce some of these negative effects.

-Cat’s claw has a beneficial effect on the intestinal micro flora and may help the body get rid of both yeast and parasites, or at least, help the intestines heal once the parasites have been eliminated.
+Cat’s claw has a beneficial effect on the intestinal micro flora and may help the body get rid of both yeast and parasites, or at least help the intestines heal once the parasites have been eliminated.
 Many times NSP Managers understand the need to “cleanse” the colon to remove wastes, yeast and parasites, but fail to realize that once the colon has been cleansed, it also needs to be repaired.
-Cat’s claw is one of the remedies that can be used to stimulate this repair.
+Cat’s claw can be used to stimulate this repair.

 The doses used by Dr. Davis, David Winston and other herbalists are quite high.
 Dr. Davis recommends 3-5 grams (a capsule is usually 400-500 milligrams, so 1 gram is about 2 capsules).
 Winston recommends up to 9 capsules per day.
 The plant also works well when taken as a decoction.

-NSP’s Uña de Gato Combination combines cat’s claw with astragalus, echinacea and vitamin C. This blend is useful for rebuilding the immune system in chronic viral infections, cancer and other disorders.
-It will also have benefits in rebuilding the intestinal mucosa in leaky gut.
+NSP’s Uña de Gato Combination combines cat’s claw with astragalus and echinacea.
+This blend is useful for rebuilding the immune system in chronic viral infections, cancer, and other disorders.
+It may also produce benefits in rebuilding the intestinal mucosa in leaky gut.

 Some books recommend avoiding cat’s claw during lactation, but cat’s claw was used in Peruvian medicine for recovery after childbirth, so this concern does not seem warranted.
 Large doses of cat’s claw sometimes cause diarrhea, but again, this is unlikely to occur with NSP’s formula.
-So, in general, Uña De Gato Combination is a very safe blend.
+In general, then, Uña De Gato Combination is a very safe blend.